pnp/pnp.github.io/content/hiatus/weekly-tuesday-call-on-break.md

 ---
-title: "Tuesday call is on the break"
+title: "Tuesday calls are on break"
 description: "Tuesday weekly call on break during July and August."
 layout: summer-vacation
 ---